dheerajDK92/jsUtility/README.md

 ### Get Browser Name with Version

-getRandomNumber : This method will generate unique number
+getBrowserName : This method will return browser name in string form getBrowserNameWithVersion : This method will return browser name and version in array form.

 ```javascript
 import { getBrowserName, getBrowserNameWithVersion }  from "js_utility_fns";